Leopold-V/js-maydev/README.md

 - [x] systeme de commentaires
     - [x] fix comment responsive
 - 26/07
-    - [ ] can give a point to a single comment per question open for a good answer
+    - [x] add comments count on question item
     - [x] add comments like
     - [x] keep comments filtered by date then by likes
     - [x] ability to answer to a comments ? nested comments etc.
+    - [ ] can give a point to a single comment per question open for a good answer
+    - [ ] can mark your own question as resolved (or resolved when you attribute a point).

+- [ ] notifications
+- [ ] page layout should'nt be scrollable !
+- [x] fix markdown non js code diplay
-- [x] add comments count on question item
+- [x] add github workflow
+- [ ] add user point count in profile and user model db
+- [x] fix old comment model to display them correctly

 - [ ] Leaderboard
     - [x] style
     - [ ] map players points
-- [ ] notifications
-- [ ] page layout should'nt be scrollable !
-- [x] fix markdown non js code diplay
-- [ ] can mark your own question as resolved (or resolved when you attribute a point).
-- [ ] add github workflow